VSCodeVim/Vim/README.md

 "vim.autoSwitchIM": {
     "enable": true,
-    "defaultIM": "the default(english) input method key your program can recognize", "switchIMCmd": "/path/to/your/program {im}", // The command to switch input method, the {im} is necessary, it's a placeholder, we replace it with the input method key and run the command
+    "defaultIM": "the default(english) input method key your program can recognize", "switchIMCmd": "/path/to/your/program {im}",
-    "obtainIMCmd": "/path/to/your/program" // The command to get current input method }
+    "obtainIMCmd": "/path/to/your/program"
+}
 ```